 When you’re looking at a muzzle it’s good to know what you’re intended purpose is.
 How are you envisioning it to work, what environment etc.

-If it’s purely prevention, and they’ll always be guided, a lighter muzzle may work really well.
+- If it’s purely prevention, and they’ll always be guided, a lighter muzzle may work really well, and make sure it has some good visibility so that your dog can clearly communicate with other dogs.

-Is your dog going to be in humid environments? you might want to focus in ventilation.
-Frigid?
-You’ll want to avoid a bare metal muzzle!
+- Is your dog going to be in humid environments? you might want to focus in ventilation.

 It’s really important to know that muzzles are not designed for extended, unsupervised usage.